TWO SIDES OF THE SAME MEDAL

 He’s even accused Funakoshi that changes he was making, moving away from the true core of Okinawan karate.

 Do you know some other interesting karate history story?
+Do you want read more story like this?
 Write in a comment and share with us.

 You can read our previous post about Shotokan karate history